 Goosebumps #4: Say Cheese and Die

-This was one of the of the most iconic covers and titles of the series.
+Say Cheese and Die was one of the most iconic covers and titles of the series.
 It had a fun and original concept as well.
-I thought Greg and his friends were believably bored kids in the suburbs, and that the plot built up the tension nicely throughout the first two thirds of the book.
+I thought Greg and his friends were believably bored kids in the suburbs, and that the plot built up the tension nicely throughout the first two-thirds of the book.
 It fell apart for me in the final act, though.
-The big reveals just felt like info dumps, which killed almost all of the built up tension surrounding the mysterious and unpredictable aspects of the camera.
+The big reveals just felt like info dumps, which killed almost all of the built-up tension surrounding the mysterious and unpredictable aspects of the camera.
 I found myself wishing that the story pulled more from creepy old photography rather than using a polaroid-style camera.
 I can see where that might have made the plot a lot harder to move, but I think the story would have been better for it.

 Ermahgerd #4: Say Cheese and Die!

 Observations & Spoilers

 Did you know that the TV adaptation of Say Cheese and Die stars a pre-teen Ryan Gosling sporting a bowl cut?
 Because it does!
 And the camera they designed looks like a discarded prop from the original Battlestar Galactica!
 You can watch it yourself if you have Netflix, or you can check out the bullet review I wrote up at the end of this post.

 While Say Cheese and Die was easily one of the more memorable titles of the series, the book itself is a mixed bag.
 While I liked the character dynamics of the main group of friends, I wish that Greg had been a little more distinct as a narrator.
 This could have been done by simply amplifying his vague interest in photography.
 Maybe he had an old camera at home that a grandparent gave him, or maybe he had access to a dark room because his mother was a photographer or something to that effect.
 It would have made his finding the camera more profound.
 Here it just struck me as a missed opportunity.